thymedev/thymedev.github.io/src/invite/README.md

 # Invites

-Choose the bot you'd like to invite below:
+Choose the bots you'd like to invite below:

 <Invites />